 Tonight I let out a Tourette’s grunt just as Heather was trying to record a greeting for the voicemail on her new phone.
-When she played it back, the first thing you heard was me in the background going, “HUNNNGGGGGAAGGGGGHHH!”
-This was followed by “This is Heather, I can’t answer your call right now…” I thought it sounded incredible.
-In fact, we all loved it.
-Heather, Maggie, and I, and—if he were listening at the moment—I’m sure Julien would have loved it too.
-We laughed at the absurd beauty of it.
+When she played it back, the first thing you heard was me in the background—my voice deep and coming up from my gut—going, “HUNNNGGGGGAAGGGGGHHH!”
+Following my vocal tic was the sound of Heather’s voice saying, “This is Heather.
+I can’t answer your call right now…”

 Photograph by Jose Padua